rodgzilla/machine_learning_image_anomaly_detection/README.md

-# machine_learning_image_anomaly_detection
+# Image Anomaly Detection

-Program that tries do detect outliers in an image dataset
+Program that tries do detect outliers in an image dataset using replicator neural networks.